tianjuxue/sbm_ls/README.md

 Dealii implementation of SBM augmented level set method.

+TODO:
-TODO: convention of input and ouput order as arguments
+1. convention of input and ouput order as arguments
+2. reduce computational domain
+3. combine outside and inside doamins